bry/bry/README.md

 📝 Conatus: To expand your power to act by turning uncertainty into measurable progress and to build systems and communities that help other people do the same

-💪 Modus Operandi: Keep building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way
+💪 Modus Operandi: Keep building a stronger, more joyful life, and seek people with whom I can grow, thrive, and have fun along the way.
+Create systems that cause more positive human relationships to form and persist.

 ### 🌱 Building